How much does an MOT cost?

 Almost half (46.6%) of failed MOTs are caused by defects that could have been spotted by owners themselves.
 Yet, over a quarter (27%) of drivers recently admitted that they don’t do anything to prepare their car prior to its test.

-A massive 27% of all MOT failures are caused by faulty lamps, reflectors and electrical equipment (such as bulbs).
+- Lights – A massive 27% of all MOT failures are caused by faulty lamps, reflectors and electrical equipment (such as bulbs).
 These issues are the most common reasons why vehicles don’t pass the test.
 However, only 42% of drivers will ensure that all the car’s lights work and replace any bulbs as necessary.

+- Tyres are grippy and correctly inflated – they should have more than 1.6mm of tread depth and be at the right pressure.
 Tyre defects cause 11.6% of failed tests, some of which could have been prevented by vehicle owners.
 For instance, checking your car’s tyre pressure is one easy thing you can do yourself before you book the MOT.

-Lots of vehicles fail MOTs because of issues that are obvious to spot.
+- Wipers aren’t damaged and work smoothly – Lots of vehicles fail MOTs because of issues that are obvious to spot.
 Problems with visibility cause 8% of all failures.
 Even though it is one of the simplest things to check yourself, 61% of drivers recently admitted that they don’t bother to look for chips or cracks on their windscreen prior to an MOT.

 Read our MOT checklist for more information, including useful videos to help you check your car’s tyres and bulbs.